Lama Mark Webber, Queenstown, 2026

 Topic 3: Gathering a Vast Merit Field

-The registration fee is $10 per class, with the exception of the first class and any empowerments (which are free) and the retreat (if there is one), which costs $XX for all YY classes.
-Pre-registration is not necessary except for the retreat.
-To register for this, please email programme@dharmacentre.org.nz.
+The registration fee is $10 per class, with the exception of the first class and any empowerments (which are free).
+Pre-registration is not necessary.
 Payments may be made in cash (only) at the centre, or by bank transfer to 38-9006-0765486-09 (Lake Street Trust).
 Dana (donations) for the teacher will also be gratefully accepted.
 For more details, please read our page on Dana and Fees.

-Morning (am), afternoon (pm) and evening (eve) classes start at 9:30 am, 2 pm and 7 pm, respectively, and run for approximately two hours unless stated otherwise.
+Classes run for approximately two hours, with the exception of the 21 Taras Wongkur on 18th April, which will probably last for 3-4 hours.
 Out of respect for the teacher, please arrive in time to be seated and settled well before the start of the class.

 Lama Mark Webber (Lama Yongdu Chokyi Gyaltsen) has been studying, meditating, and teaching Buddha-dharma for almost fifty years.
 For thirty years his main root teacher was the great Ven.
 Dorje Namgyal Rinpoche who taught all three cycles of the Buddha’s teachings, including Abhidhamma, Vipassana in the lineage of Mahāsi Sayādaw, generation and completion stage practices of the Tantrayana and Mahamudra/Dzogchen of many lineages, especially of the Karma Kagyu and Sakya.
 Under the guidance and transmissions of the late Drikung Lho Ontul Rinpoche and requests of H.E.
 Lho Karma Ratna Rinpoche, Lama Webber has been teaching principally the richness of the Drikung Mahamudra, Drikung Dzogchen Yangzab and Orgyen Nuden Dorje Dzogchen traditions, transmissions of pith texts of Padmasmabhava, Je Gampopa, Jamgön Ju Mipham, Dza Patrul Rinpoche and Shantideva’s Bodhisattvacaryāvatāra a transmission from Amnyi Trulchung Rinpoche.